BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ### --seed-node arg

-* Connect to a node to retrieve peer addresses, and disconnect
+* Connect to a node to retrieve the peer list and then disconnect

 #### Example